 The City is currently working with the Secret Service to attempt to determine who is responsible for the attack.

 This is not the first time a local government has been taken offline by a ransomware attack.
 In March 2018, the City of Atlanta’s computer network was hit by a major ransomware attack that left the city scrambling to get operations back up and running for over a month.
 The incident left several internal and customer-facing applications disabled and left residents unable to pay bills or access court information.

-NNT has developed a custom Ransomware Mitigation Kit to help organizations defend themselves against ransomware attacks.
+NNT has developed a custom Ransomware Attack Remediation Kit to help organizations defend themselves against ransomware attacks.
 Request to download your free mitigation kit today and receive a comprehensive set of system hardening templates that will ensure all your systems retain the most appropriate checks designed to hardened your IT environment and protect you from ransomware.

 Help is at Hand: The NNT Ransomware Mitigation Kit

 NNT, in conjunction with The Center for Internet Security (CIS), provides a comprehensive suite of system hardening templates based on absolute best practices.